CBS-SI/DST/DST Database Documentation/README.md

 [NO DOCUMENTATION AVAILABLE]

 I guess it's the date of when the data was uploaded/refreshed.
-No documentation available.

 ## `PRODNR` / DB: [`frpe`]